 Actual Patient Results

 Liposuction at the Naderi Center

 Liposuction is an extremely effective, moderately invasive procedure designed to bring back smooth, shapely physical contours.
-By eliminating these isolated areas of fatty tissue, targeted locations on the body can be sculpted for a natural, more youthful appearance.
-Liposuction performed alone can provide excellent results.
-The technique can also be combined with other procedures, like a tummy tuck, breast reduction, or the Mommy Makeover, for more extensive body sculpting benefits.
+By eliminating isolated areas of fatty tissue, the surgeon can sculpt targeted locations on the body for a natural, more youthful appearance.
+While liposuction performed alone can provide excellent results, the technique can also be combined with other cosmetic surgery procedures, like a , or the Mommy Makeover, for more extensive body sculpting benefits.

 The most common areas for liposuction include:

 - Flanks or love handles

 The Naderi Center’s breast and body plastic surgeon specialist has provided safe and effective liposuction procedures for hundreds of patients.
 Using the latest in liposuction technology, the body plastic surgeon will tailor each liposuction session to the patient’s unique physical needs.
 Together with the patient, our specialist can determine the most beneficial technique to achieve the desired aesthetic results.
 Her knowledge and skills in body sculpting procedures make our surgeon and The Naderi Center the number one choice for liposuction in Maryland, Virginia, and Washington D.C.

 Actual Patient Results – Liposuction to the flanks and back.